 A brash song-and-dance man who wrote the patriotic anthems that defined American spirit during two world wars.

-George M. Cohan was born into a vaudeville family on the Fourth of July, a fitting start for a man who would become synonymous with American show business.
-He began performing as a child in the family act The Four Cohans, but his ambition stretched far beyond the stage.
-By his twenties, he was writing, composing, and producing his own Broadway shows, bringing a new, fast-paced, distinctly American energy to theater.
-His style was all snapping fingers, straw hats, and strutting confidence.
-During World War I, he penned "Over There" and "You're a Grand Old Flag," songs that instantly cemented themselves in the national fabric.
-Though his later career faced changing tastes, his early-century dominance earned him a Congressional Gold Medal and the enduring title 'The Man Who Owned Broadway.'
+George M. Cohan wrote and produced his own Broadway shows by his twenties, bringing fast-paced, distinctly American energy to theater.
+Born into a vaudeville family on the Fourth of July, 1878, he began performing as a child in the family act The Four Cohans.
+His style featured snapping fingers, straw hats, and strutting confidence.
+During World War I, he penned 'Over There' and 'You're a Grand Old Flag,' songs that became part of the national fabric.
+Though later tastes shifted, his early-century dominance earned him a Congressional Gold Medal and the enduring title 'The Man Who Owned Broadway.'
+He died in 1942.

 1860–1882